ucgmsim/toshi-hazard-store/docs/sqlite_adapter_usage.md

-Users may choose to store data locally instead of the default AWS DynamoDB store.
+Users may choose to store data locally instead of the default cloud AWS DynamoDB store.
 Caveats:

  - The complete NSHM_v1.0.4 dataset will likely prove too large for this option.
  - this is single-user only